Solar Manufacturing

 What is Solar Manufacturing?

-Solar manufacturing refers to the fabrication and assembly of materials across the solar value chain, the most obvious being solar photovoltaic (PV) panels, which include many subcomponents like wafers, cells, glass, backsheets, and frames.
-Aside from panels, there are many different manufactured products that are required for solar energy systems, including inverters, wiring, combiner boxes, and racking and tracking structures—and that’s just for PV.
-Concentrating solar-thermal power (CSP) systems require the manufacturing of heliostats, receivers, and thermal storage systems, for example.
+Solar manufacturing refers to the fabrication and assembly of materials across the solar value chain.
+Solar photovoltaic (PV) modules include many subcomponents like wafers, cells, encapsulant, glass, backsheets, junction boxes, connectors, and frames.
+In addition to modules, there are many manufactured products required for solar energy systems, including inverters, wiring, combiner boxes, and racking and tracking structures—and that’s just for PV.
+Concentrating solar-thermal power (CSP) systems, for example, require the manufacturing of heliostats, receivers, and thermal storage systems.
 Learn more about how PV manufacturing works.

 Solar Manufacturing in the United States

-The U.S. Solar Photovoltaic Manufacturing Map details active manufacturing sites that contribute to the solar photovoltaic supply chain.
+The U.S. Solar Photovoltaic Manufacturing Map displays active manufacturing sites that contribute to the domestic solar PV supply chain.
+The sector, subsector, facility type, and manufacturing capacity are provided for each site.

 Why is Solar Manufacturing Important?

-Building a strong solar manufacturing sector and supply chain in America supports the U.S. economy and helps to keep pace with rising domestic and global demand for affordable solar energy.
-Currently, the U.S. PV manufacturing industry has the capacity to produce PV modules to meet nearly a third of today’s domestic demand.
-Increasing domestic PV hardware will keep more value in the U.S. economy and create valuable manufacturing jobs.
+Building a robust solar manufacturing sector and supply chain in America supports the U.S. economy.
+It also helps America meet rising demand for secure, affordable, and reliable solar energy.
+Currently, the domestic PV manufacturing industry has the capacity to produce enough PV modules to meet U.S. demand, but there are gaps in the crystalline silicon value chain.
+Expanding domestic manufacturing capacity and closing gaps in the supply chain will boost the U.S. economy and create valuable manufacturing jobs.

-In addition, the office has supported the development of the American-Made Network, which is comprised of national labs, incubators, investors, and seasoned industry mentors.
-It provides entrepreneurs working with the office with technical insight, product validation, and strategic support.
+In addition, SETO has supported the development of the American-Made Network, which is comprised of national labs, incubators, investors, and seasoned industry mentors.
+It provides technical insight, product validation, and strategic support to entrepreneurs working with SETO.

 Video Url